-Let’s talk about the five major personality types.
-The English language contains more than 3000 words that refer to personality characteristics of various kinds.
-This shows the extent to which we all spend thinking about and talking about people’s personality characteristics.
+The English language contains more than 3,000 words that refer to personality characteristics of various kinds.
+This shows the extent to which we all spend thinking and talking about people’s personality characteristics.
 But having all of these words actually creates a problem for studying and understanding personality.

 Isolating The Five Major Personality Types

-Clearly, there aren’t really 3000 different personality characteristics.
+Clearly, there aren’t 3,000 different personality characteristics.
 Many of these words—in any language—are synonyms or near-synonyms for the same traits.
-So, if someone is nervous a great deal of the time, we can say that they’re a nervous person or we can say that they’re anxious or they’re tense or that they’re neurotic.
-These words might have slightly different shades of meaning, but they all refer to basically the same characteristic.
+So, if someone is nervous a great deal of the time, we can say that they’re a nervous person, that they’re anxious, tense, or neurotic.
+These words might have slightly different shades of meaning, but they all refer to the same characteristic.

 With so many different words that refer to personality characteristics, researchers have faced a serious challenge in trying to figure out how many basic personality traits there really are.
 What are the big five personality traits?